utopia-rise/godot-kotlin-jvm/docs/src/doc/api-differences.md

 spatial.rotation = rotation
 ```

-This approach introduces a lot of boilerplate, so this binding provides a concise way of achieving the same behaviour.
+This approach introduces a lot of boilerplate, so this module provides a concise way of achieving the same behaviour.

 ```kotlin
 spatial.rotation {